CaballoMa/CaballoMa.github.io/_portfolio/project1.md

 ### Intro

+Floating Otter is a 3D casual single player game in which the player takes on the role of a sea otter as it goes about its daily activities of feeding, cleaning and sleeping in the water.
+The game reflects the sea otter's cute habits through different interactions and actions.

 As a baby sea otter, the player goes through a difficult journey to meet new animal friends and finally find his lost mother.